Beyond the Books

 Series 2 - 2021

-In this first episode of Beyond the Books - Series 2, our new host Emma Aviet talks to Wilson McLeod, Professor of Gaelic in our department of Celtic and Scottish Studies, and recent recipient of a Saltire Society Fletcher of Saltoun Award, about diversity, technology and more.
+In this first episode of Beyond the Books - Series 2, Emma Aviet talks to Wilson McLeod, Professor of Gaelic in our department of Celtic and Scottish Studies, and recent recipient of a Saltire Society Fletcher of Saltoun Award, about diversity, technology and more.

 - Video: Beyond the Books - Series 2: Episode 1 - Wilson McLeod